francescobongini/Data-Augmentation-in-YOLOv3/README.md

-# Data Augmentation strategies for Object Detection in thermal spectrum images
+# Data Augmentation strategies for Object Detection in the thermal spectrum

 This repository is forked from great work pytorch-yolov3 of <a href="https://github.com/andy-yun/pytorch-0.4-yolov3">@github/andy-yun </a>